College of Arts and Sciences

 - Demonstrate conceptual skills to inquire, interpret and illustrate an idea for an unknown audience via empathetic and iterative processes through visual thinking of sketching, prototyping, and implementation;

-- Exhibit skills in team building, collaboration, prototyping, storytelling and intervention design as well as developing community partnerships;
+- Exhibit skills in team building, collaboration, storytelling and intervention design as well as developing community partnerships along with a professional work ethic;

-- Demonstrate a base knowledge of graphic design related tools for application of practices and processes;
+- Demonstrate knowledge of graphic design related tools for application of practices and processes of the industry;

-- Apply written, verbal and visual presentation skills; and
+- Apply both verbal and visual presentation skills; and

 - Research, debate and critique complex social problems.